 What are error rates for refundable credits and what causes them?

 The IRS estimates two types of error rates for the earned income tax credit (EITC): the improper payment rate and the over-claim rate.
 The former includes IRS enforcement activities while the latter does not.
-The IRS has estimated an EITC improper payment rate of between 22 and 26 percent of EITC payments and an over-claim rate of between 28 and 39 of claims.
+The IRS has estimated an EITC improper payment rate of between 22 and 26 percent of EITC payments and an over-claim rate of between 29 and 39 percent of dollars claimed.

 The estimated 22.1–25.9 percent range is likely higher than the actual error rate.
 A 2004 study by the Taxpayer Advocate found that, in 2002, among 67,000 people who sought reconsideration of their audit results, 43 percent were owed the entire or almost entire EITC claim that had initially been denied.

-A more recent IRS study of returns claiming the EITC found that from 2006 to 2008, between 28.5 and 39.1 percent of all EITC claims represented over-claims totaling between $14.0 billion and $19.3 billion (IRS 2014).
+A more recent IRS study of returns claiming the EITC found that from 2006 to 2008, between 28.5 and 39.1 percent of all EITC dollars claimed were over-claims totaling between $14.0 billion and $19.3 billion (IRS 2014).
 The largest source was error in classifying children as “qualified.”
 Roughly 75 percent of all tax returns with qualifying-child errors violated the requirement that children live with the taxpayer in the United States for more than six months of the year (IRS 2014).
+The IRS receives no administrative data that can verify where a child resided for most of the year, making it difficult for the agency to monitor compliance.
+Attempts to use administrative data from other programs to verify child residence have not proven successful (Pergamit et al. 2014).

 ———.
 2015.
 “Due Diligence Law and Regulation.”
 Accessed August 3, 2015.